Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

   pip install -e "git+https://github.com/Panduza/panduza-py.git@main#egg=panduza&subdirectory=client" # will install python client of panduza
 ```

-The panduza platform will also install additional packages during the build of the docker image.

-The installation of the packages will manage you to control the digital io's of the PICO remotly by using the panduza ecosystem.

 Panduza is the conbinations of different blocs, the client, the platform, the MQTT brocker and the configuration of the Raspberry PI PICO.
 We will explain each part of the chaine.

-In this document, we will explain the role of each block of the panduza chain from the client to the PICO.

-But first, let's look other of the modbus protocole.

 # Configuration of the Raspberry PI PICO

+First off all, I recommend you to setup the test bench according to the schematic in hardware requirements.

-The configuration of the PICO is a important step to control I:O. In this part, we will explain how to configure and program the PICO.
+The configuration of the PICO is a important step of the project.

 Using the MODBUS protocole to send data to the MCU, we have integrated a specific library to the PICO.
 This library will automaticely analyse each frame and decode them.

 If you wish to have more information about the library, you can check the following link :

 ```bash
   https://jacajack.github.io/liblightmodbus/
 ```

-To programme the PICO, you have to unsure, that the PICO is connected to the PC and is in the mode USB Mass Storage Device Mode.
+To programme the PICO, you have to unsure that the PICO is connected to the PC and is in the mode USB Mass Storage Device Mode.

+This mode indicats that the MCU is ready to be programed and the flash memory is empty.

-To check this condition, you can open a terminal and run the following command :
+To check that you are in USB mass storage Device Mode, you can open a terminal and run the following command :

 ```bash
   lsusb